+Jesus, Saviour,

-Man of sorrows and acquainted with grief, We come to you for you alone can make us whole.
+Man of sorrows and acquainted with grief,

+we come to you for you alone can make us whole.

-Wounded for our transgressions, Bruised for our iniquities, We come to you for you alone can make us whole.
+Jesus, Saviour, wounded for our transgressions, bruised for our iniquities, we come to you for you alone can make us whole.

-We come as believers broken by factions, Weak in our mission, Wavering in our faith.
+Jesus, Saviour, we come as believers broken by factions, weak in our mission, wavering in our faith.